cpwillis/omz-git-branch/README.md

 # omz-git-branch Plugin

 This is an [Oh-My-Zsh](https://github.com/ohmyzsh/ohmyzsh) plugin that augments git features, designed especially for users who prefer aesthetically pleasing branch naming conventions.

+It visually formats the current git branch name or commit hash, considering customizable variables like hiding status, maximum branch length, prefix, and suffix trimming, with an option to display git status.

 ## Example